 I paired the sandwich with steamed sesame broccoli, cherry tomatoes, soy sauce eggs with a cracked look inspired by tea eggs, and pretzel sticks.
-These dinosaur picks on Amazon were a fun and easy way for the kids to eat the vegetables and bring together the Dinosaur Bento theme.
+These dinosaur picks (Amazon link) were a fun and easy way for the kids to eat the vegetables and bring together the Dinosaur Bento theme.

 Dinosaur Bento Recipe